USS Pawnee (1859): South America, 1867–1869

 In 1866 she was repaired for further service and she recommissioned 2 January 1867.
 Sailing from Portsmouth 24 April, she joined her squadron off Rio de Janeiro and operated in that area for two years protecting American citizens and their property during the war between Brazil and Paraguay.
 On 17 May 1869, she sailed for home, arrived Portsmouth 9 July, and decommissioned 22 July.

 Hospital ship and storeship, 1870–1882

 Following a survey, Pawnee's machinery was removed and she was fitted out as a sailing ship.
 She transferred to Norfolk, Virginia 6 December 1869 where she was converted to a hospital and storeship.
 She recommissioned 17 December 1870 and sailed 7 January 1871 for the Gulf of Mexico.

 Stationed at Key West, Florida, Pawnee served as a hospital ship and receiving ship for the North Atlantic Station until April 1875 when she was towed to Port Royal, South Carolina for use as a storeship.

 She decommissioned 18 November 1882 and was struck from the Navy Register.
 On 3 May 1884 Pawnee was sold to M. H. Gregory, Great Neck, New York.

-Crew

-The crew as of 1 January 1865 is indicated below.